New Zealand’s bug of the year is an ancient worm that spits poison goo

 The NZ velvet worm won this year’s New Zealand Bug of the Year competition, a less than scientific social experiment held every year by the Entomological Society of New Zealand to test the vagaries of bug fans worldwide.

-Almost 25,000 votes were cast by some 9,000 people worldwide, who were asked to choose just three favorites from a list of 21 nominees including maggots, ants, crickets and flies.
+Almost 25,000 votes were cast by almost 10,000 people worldwide, who were asked to choose just three favorites from a list of 21 nominees including maggots, ants, crickets and flies.

 After New Zealand, the highest number of votes came from North America, Europe and Australia – with an astounding 35 cast from “a boat in an ocean.”